 - flood management

 This ‘silo’ approach prevented the adoption of more dynamic, integrated, and forward-thinking solutions.

-Green infrastructure offers an alternative to this narrow-minded approach – a way of tackling enormous challenges head on and delivering multiple secondary benefits at the same time.
+Green infrastructure accordingly offers an alternative to this narrow-minded approach thus a way of tackling enormous challenges so ahead and delivering multiple secondary benefits at the same time as well.